 - 12.1.1 Sick leave must first be earned as a result of completed service with the Employer. - 12.1.2 Employees shall accrue sick leave at the rate of 8 hours for each completed calendar month of service. - 12.1.3 Sick leave may accumulate until claimed and used.
 Up to 1440 of accrued but unused sick leave hours may carry over between calendar years. - 12.1.4 If the absence claimed as sick leave does not exceed three (3) days, no doctor's certificate or other verification as permitted by law shall be required.
-Requests for sick leave in excess of three (3) days shall be accompanied by a verification as permitted by law, unless waived by the Employer. - 12.1.5 Employees have the right to supplement sick leave with accrued but unused paid time off.

-Employees not on time loss under Workers' Compensation shall exhaust all of the above accrued sick leave and/or vacation time before being placed on a leave of absence without pay if the employee is unable to return to work for medical reasons consistent with Article 12.3 of this Agreement.
+Requests for sick leave excess of three (3) days shall be accompanied by a verification as permitted by law, unless waived by the Employer. - 12.1.5 Employees have the right to supplement sick leave with accrued but unused paid time off.
+Employees not on time loss under Workers' Compensation shall exhaust all accrued sick leave and vacation time before being placed on a leave of absence without pay if the employee is unable to return to work for medical reasons consistent with Article 12.3 of this Agreement.
+An Employee may elect not to use their accrued, unused sick leave, and should notify payroll as soon as possible if they elect to do so.